 That isn’t always easy outdoors.
 But you can take steps to limit your exposure to it inside your home: Prevent household mold from forming, clean up any that's already there, and keep outdoor mold from getting tracked inside.
 Here’s how.

 It's a type of fungus that serves an important function in the natural world: It breaks down dead plant matter.
 Unlike plants, molds don’t have seeds.
 Instead, they grow and spread through spores.
 The tiny mold spores are what cause an allergic reaction in some people.
 But only a few types of mold actually cause allergies.

 Household Mold: Control Moisture to Control Allergies

-“The key to preventing mold in your home is controlling moisture levels,” Päivi Salo, PhD, an epidemiologist with the National Institute of Environmental Health Sciences, says.
-“Molds need water to live.
-Indoor mold tends to grow in places that are moist or damp, such as on bathroom tiles, near sinks, in damp basements or crawl spaces, and areas around windows.”
+Mold likes humidity.
+So the key to preventing this fungus in your home is to control moisture levels, especially in areas that are moist or damp, such as on bathroom tiles, near sinks, in damp basements or crawl spaces, and areas around windows.

-Try these strategies to prevent molds from growing in your home:
+Do this to stop mold from growing in your home:

 - Open the window or use an exhaust fan in the bathroom when showering.

 - Make sure clothes dryers and stoves are properly vented to the outside.
 This will help reduce moisture and humidity levels in your home.